gabricc/typescript-journey/01intro/TypeScriptBasics.md

 - Access to all string methods with TypeScript's intellisense
 - String literals can use single or double quotes

+In this example, we're explicitly telling TypeScript that `greeting` must be a string.
+This means we get access to all string methods (like `toUpperCase`), and TypeScript will prevent us from assigning any non-string values to this variable.

 ### Number Type
 ```typescript
 let userId: number = 334455;